EcoClimLab/vertical-thermal-review/vertical-thermal-review.knit.md

 ## 5. Tree and ecosystem ecology

-Differences across forest vertical gradients in biophysical conditions, plant traits, and metabolism scale up to affect tree ecology, ecosystem ecology, and their temperature responses (Fig. `r fig_schematic`).
+Differences across forest vertical gradients in biophysical conditions, plant traits, and metabolism scale up to affect tree ecology, ecosystem ecology, and their temperature responses (Fig. 1).

 ### 5.1.
 Tree metabolism, growth, and survival

 Tree metabolism and growth are shaped by the positioning of their crowns within the vertical gradient.
 Tree height, crown volume, and foliage biomass all scale with diameter at breast height (DBH), which in turn is a strong predictor of tree transpiration  [@meinzerWaterTransportTrees2001;@kunertRevisedHydrologicalModel2017; @anderson-teixeiraSizerelatedScalingTree2015] and photosynthesis.
-Specifically, increases are linked to increased leaf area and the increasing probability that the crown is in the canopy [@muller-landauTestingMetabolicEcology2006], where higher light availability results in higher leaf area-specific photosynthesis (Table `r table_leaf_metabolism`).
+Specifically, increases are linked to increased leaf area and the increasing probability that the crown is in the canopy [@muller-landauTestingMetabolicEcology2006], where higher light availability results in higher leaf area-specific photosynthesis (Table 2).
 The net foliar photosynthate production is allocated among functions including respiration, above-ground woody growth, foliar turnover, root growth and allocation to root-associated microorganisms, reproduction, defense, and storage of non-structural carbohydrates (NSCs).
 Among these, the process about which we know the most is woody aboveground growth, which consumes only a modest fraction of total photosynthate [~1/6 on the ecosystem level, @anderson-teixeiraCarbonCyclingMature2021] but is disproportionately important to long-term forest dynamics and carbon cycling in that it builds up woody tissues with a long residence time in the ecosystem [@russellResidenceTimesDecay2014].
 Radial stem growth may increase or decrease over time as trees grow in DBH depending on the light environment [@anderson-teixeiraJointEffectsClimateinpress].